 Guatemalan's Western Highlands produce some of the most distinctively flavored coffees in the world.
 La Voz's Arabica trees are cultivated in rich, volcanic soil under a diverse canopy of shade trees.
-A variety of of native species, the trees are home to a wealth of migratory bird species.
+With a variety of of native species, the trees are home to a wealth of migratory bird species.

 La Voz takes great pride in its ability to control quality and deliver its coffee to North America on a consistent and reliable basis.
-InterAmerican traders have visited La Voz many times over the years and have each time thrilled to witness its successful ability to invest in its quality, future and growth.
+InterAmerican traders have visited La Voz many times over the years, and each time they're thrilled to witness its successful ability to invest in its members' quality, future and growth.

 On our most recent visit, one café worker graciously prepared a pour-over, showing off skills she had honed practicing for a recent Chemex-based competition.
 In the words of now 82-year-old Don Domingo Cholotio Quic, one of the 25 founding members, “You reap what you sow.”